 Pipeline to Justice

-The Social Justice Initiative’s Pipeline to Justice Scholarship and Mentoring Program (P2J) is designed to support community organizers and activists in completing undergraduate degrees at University of Illinois Chicago.
-Since 2012, the P2J program has been an academic conduit for students with non-traditional backgrounds who have a dedicated practice of community organizing and commitments to social justice.
+The Social Justice Initiative’s Pipeline to Justice Award (P2J) is designed to support community organizers and activists in completing undergraduate or graduate degrees at University of Illinois Chicago with a one time award of $5000-$7500.
+In our 2025 cycle, this award will be open to UIC graduate students as well for the first time.
+Since 2012, the P2J program has been an academic conduit for students who have a dedicated practice of community organizing and commitments to social justice.
 This program is committed to increasing education access for students who are engaged in leadership and activism in national and local justice-based movements.

 Graduated Scholars